 You can find the full schedule of matches here.

 The SpeenLeague playoffs are done in a double-elimination bracket.
 However, the bracket is not completely standard: the top player in each pool gets a bye to round 2, while the 4th place player goes to loser’s bracket.
 The 2nd and 3rd place players face their opponents from the other pool in the first round, as seen below:

 The winner’s and loser’s bracket will be best of 5, while Loser’s Round 3 is best of 7 along with both Winner’s and Loser’s Finals.
 The Grand Finals (and the potential bracket reset) will be best of 9.
 In the end, we will crown one winner the SpeenLeague champion!

 While the top 4 players go to playoffs, the bottom 2 players of each pool go to relegations to keep their spot in the league.
 The 6th place player of each pool must survive two challenges to keep their spot, while the 5th place player must survive only one.
 Their opponents will consist of the top players not already in SpeenLeague, determined by circuit points.
 The top 2 players will get to challenge two players for their spot; if they lose, they still have a chance!

 How about the map pool?

 Each SpinShare SpeenLeague will use a subset of the map pool from the previous SpeenOpen.
-This will allow players to demonstrate their skill on a limited pool of charts, while placing a focus on the most challenging charts the game has to offer.
-The group stage has two map pools, each consisting of 40-49 difficulty songs.
+This will allow players to demonstrate their skill on a limited pool of charts while placing a focus on the most challenging charts the game has to offer.
+The group stage has two map pools, each consisting of 35-44 and 40-49 difficulty songs, respectively.
 After the first round robin is completed, the tournament will switch from group pool 1 to pool 2.
-During the playoffs, contestants play the 50-59 charts leading up to the finals, where a limited selection of 60+ charts, never before seen in tournament play, await them!
+During the playoffs, contestants play the 50-59 and 60-64 charts leading up to the finals; where a limited selection of 60+ charts, never before seen in tournament play, awaits them!